Let's Encrypt & Docker¶

 In addition, we want to use Let's Encrypt to automatically generate and renew SSL certificates per hostname.

-In order for this to work, you'll need a server with a public IP address, with Docker installed on it.
+In order for this to work, you'll need a server with a public IP address, with Docker and docker-compose installed on it.

 In this example, we're using the fictitious domain my-awesome-app.org.

 In real-life, you'll want to use your own domain and have the DNS configured accordingly so the hostname records you'll want to use point to the aforementioned public IP address.

 Docker containers can only communicate with each other over TCP when they share at least one network.
 This makes sense from a topological point of view in the context of networking, since Docker under the hood creates IPTable rules so containers can't reach other containers unless you'd want to.